dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 Command Code: `0x0203`

-The `CollectTracing2` Command is an extension of the `CollectTracing` command - its behavior is the same as `CollectTracing` command, except that it has another field that lets you specify whether rundown event should be fired by the runtime.
+The `CollectTracing2` Command is an extension of the `CollectTracing` command - its behavior is the same as `CollectTracing` command, except that it has another field that lets you specify whether rundown events should be fired by the runtime.

 #### Inputs: